MDashK/cook-serve-delicious-vita/README.md

 ## Instructions
 1. Download the VPK file that is provided in here, along with the ZIP file containing patch information.
 2. Extract the ZIP to a temporary folder.
 3. Copy your original **"data.win" file from your legally acquired "Cook, Serve, Delicious!"
 Steam version** into this temporary folder.
+Make sure the file is placed in the same location as all the other files present in the ZIP.
 4. Double click the "apply_patch.bat" file, a command-line window will open and will start patching automatically.
 5. Once patching is complete you will find your new **"game.win"** file in the main folder.
 6. Install the VPK file into your PSVita.